lpirl/admintools/README.md

 Configuration files will slowly be migrated to https://gitlab.com/lpirl/dotfiles .

-Configuration files will slowly be migrated to https://gitlab.com/lpirl/scripts .
+Scripts will slowly be migrated to https://gitlab.com/lpirl/scripts .

 # README